APPREHENDED VIOLENCE ORDERS (AVO) | GET ADVICE FROM OUR AVO LAWYERS

 - stalk, harass or intimidate them, and

-While the making of an AVO does not lead to a criminal record for the Defendant, any breaches may constitute a criminal offence contrary to section 14(1) CDPVA which carries a maximum sentence of up to 2 years jail and/or fines of up to $5,500.00.
+The Court does not record the making of an AVO in the Defendant’s criminal history as it is not a criminal offence.
+However, breaches of AVO conditions may constitute a criminal offence which is punishable by a maximum sentence of up to 2 years jail and/or fines of up to $5,500.

-If the breach of AVO includes actual violence, the Courts are mandated to impose a custodial sentence on finding of guilt unless the Court thinks otherwise.
+If the Defendant breaches an AVO by an act of violence, the Courts must impose a custodial sentence on finding of guilt unless the Court orders otherwise.